andrejandre/Location-Tracking-Research/README.md

 # Getting started

+The best tool to do heavy data analytics and processing is Anaconda's Spyder.
+Please refer to https://www.anaconda.com/ for installing an anaconda distribution, or a miniconda distribution.
+It is a great package manager that comes with Spyder and comes prepackaged with many scientific, data science, and machine-learning libraries.
+It also comes with a powerful variable exploration utility.

 In order to begin analysis with python on 3-axis acceleration data, the following libraries were used:

     # Necessary libraries with subroutines and functions